 \section{The $\phi$ and $\psi$ Functions}

-The aim of this section is to recall the definitions of the $\phi$ and $\psi$ functions, first given by the second author and Todorov, and two useful lemmas.
-In this section, we let $\Lambda$ an abritrary Artin algebra; however, in the sections to follow we will restrict to the case where $\Lambda$ is an algebra over the field $K$.
+The aim of this section is to recall the definitions of the $\phi$ and $\psi$ functions, first given by the second author and Todorov, and prove a useful lemma.
+In this section, we let $\Lambda$ be an arbitrary Artin algebra; however, in the sections to follow we will restrict to the case where $\Lambda$ is an algebra over the field $K$.